My Cookie Journey

 Adding eggs and vanilla extract to the butter sugar mixture.

-I break one egg into a small cup so I can make sure there are no egg shell pieces before adding it to my cookie dough.
-Also, add the vanilla extract and mix.
-Once you have mixed in the first egg, add the second.
-Then, scrape down the bowl and on a low mixer speed add the flour mixture about a third at a time.
+Step 6: Break one egg into a small cup to check for any shell pieces, then add it to the dough along with the vanilla extract and mix.
+Once the first egg is incorporated, add the second and mix again.
+Scrape down the bowl, then on low speed add the flour mixture about a third at a time.

 Added chocolate chips to the cookie dough.